huggingface/blog/ryght-case-study.md

 Ryght's strategic partnership with and integration of Hugging Face's ML services underscores their commitment to delivering cutting-edge solutions in healthcare and life sciences.
 By embracing a flexible, secure, and scalable architecture, they ensure that their platform remains at the forefront of innovation, offering their clients unparalleled service and expertise in navigating the complexities of modern medical domains.

 [Sign up for Ryght Preview](https://hubs.li/Q02sLFl_0), now publicly available to life sciences knowledge workers as a free, secure platform with frictionless onboarding.
 Ryght’s copilot library consists of a diverse collection of tools to accelerate information retrieval, synthesis and structuring of complex unstructured data, and document builders, taking what might have taken weeks to complete down to days or hours.
 To inquire about custom building and collaborations, [contact their team](https://hubs.li/Q02sLG9V0) of AI experts to discuss Ryght for Enterprise.

+If you’re interested to know more about Hugging Face Expert Support, please [contact us here](https://huggingface.co/contact/sales?from=support) - our team will reach out to discuss your requirements!